Dimnez/ESPLED/README.md

 # How to use
-1. Flash the ESP8266 through the Arduino IDE - Use the .io-File at ESP8266/sketch.io
+1. Flash the ESP8266 through the Arduino IDE - Use the .ino-File at ESP8266/sketch.io
 2. Start the Windows-Application
 3. Enjoy